-Percentage of Standard Noise Threshold For Peak Identification (Default = 100) allows the user to reset the threshold for testing locally averaged raw data to determine if there is sufficient area under the curve for a peak to be fit.
+Percentage of Standard Noise Threshold For Peak Identification (Default = 100) adjusts the sensitivity of peak detection.
+This allows the user to reset the threshold for testing locally averaged raw data to determine if there is sufficient area under the curve for a peak to be fit.
 Setting this to a low value, such as 10-25, causes OSIRIS to be more sensitive to low-level peaks.
 Setting the value higher than 100 causes OSIRIS to ignore more low-level peaks.
 The standard noise threshold is analysis platform specific, to account for different analyzer sensitivity, which results in different levels of noise.
+Are we taking the platform into account automatically or does the user have to do that?

 Test for Primer Dimer Peaks in Negative Controls causes OSIRIS to perform the test for primer peaks in negative control samples.
 When unchecked the test is not performed.

 Minimum Height for Primer Dimer Peaks (RFU) sets the minimum threshold for identifying primer peaks in the negative control.
 This threshold can be empirically determined by the laboratory.
-It should be set well above the height of any pull-up peaks caused by the internal lane standard channel, but below the maximum threshold intensity for the detection platform.
+It should be set well above the height of any pull-up peaks caused by the internal lane standard channel, generally close to, but below the maximum threshold intensity for the detection platform.

 Minimum Number of Peaks per Channel in Primer Dimer for Negative Control helps to discriminate the primer peaks in the negative control.
 This should be set to at least two peaks.

 Test for Presence of Sub-Analytic Peaks in Negative Controls will cause negative controls to be flagged if there are peaks whose RFU is below the analysis threshold, but whose RFU is greater than the detection threshold.
 Peaks in the negative control that fall in the range between the detection and analysis thresholds may indicate low level contamination before it becomes an issue in the laboratory.
+This has no effect if the detection threshold is not set.

 Apply Fractional Filter to Peaks Below Analysis Threshold causes OSIRIS to apply the fractional filter (if set) to peaks below the analysis threshold and above the detection threshold in homozygous loci.
 If this is left unchecked, the fractional filter will not be applied to peaks below the analysis threshold, but will be applied (as set) to peaks above the analysis threshold.
-Note that this case can result in a situation in a homozygous locus where a peak between the analysis and detection threshold would trigger a notification, but a peak slightly above the analysis threshold would not, because it was filtered out by the user-defined fractional filter settings.
+Note that this case can result in a situation in an apparently homozygous locus where a second peak that lies between the analysis and detection threshold would trigger a notification, but a second peak peak slightly above the analysis threshold would not, because it was filtered out by the user-defined fractional filter settings.

-Do Not Call OL Crater If Laser In Scale and Raised Baseline causes OSIRIS to not call a crater as an allele if: there is no off-scale data at the artifact location; there is raised baseline in the artifact channel; and if the artifact is off-ladder.
+Do Not Call OL Crater If Laser In Scale and Raised Baseline reduces the number of small crater artifacts that OSIRIS calls and that require subsequent editing.
+This setting causes OSIRIS to not call a crater as an allele if: there is no off-scale data at the artifact location; there is raised baseline in the artifact channel; and if the artifact is off-ladder.
 Very small crater artifacts can be called when the analysis threshold is set low enough that a raised raw data base line is above or even near the analysis threshold.
 Since there is no off-scale data at this artifact location, pull-up is unlikely in this situation.
 Selecting this parameter will reduce the number of small crater critical artifacts also called as alleles.
 Editing will allow the allele call to be re-applied to the peak.